SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

    * **Multi-line Parsing**.
 Detect Messages Spanning Multiple Lines, Infer Boundaries
 4. Click **Save**.

-## Installing the Artifactory App
+## Installing the Artifactory app

-Now that you have set up collection, install the Sumo Logic App for Artifactory to use the pre-configured searches and Dashboards that provide insight into your data.
+Now that you have set up collection, install the Sumo Logic app for Artifactory to use the pre-configured searches and Dashboards that provide insight into your data.

 import AppInstall from '../../reuse/apps/app-install.md';

 <AppInstall/>

-## Viewing JFrog Artifactory Dashboards
+## Viewing JFrog Artifactory dashboards

 ### Overview